Ontario Tech University: Academics

 The university aims to educate its students in a "technology-enriched environment", and offers IT services and leased laptop programs to help support this pedagogy.
 The university's academic year is organized into three semesters, Fall, Winter, and Spring/Summer.

-The university's academic programs are administered by seven faculties, the Faculty of Business and Information Technology, the Faculty of Education, the Faculty of Energy Systems and Nuclear Science, the Faculty of Engineering and Applied Science, the Faculty of Health Science, the Faculty of Science, and the Faculty of Social Science and Humanities.
+The university's academic programs are administered by six faculties, the Faculty of Business and Information Technology, the Faculty of Education, the Faculty of Engineering and Applied Science, the Faculty of Health Science, the Faculty of Science, and the Faculty of Social Science and Humanities.
 Most faculties are further organized into smaller academic departments and schools.
 Graduate programs are coordinated by the School of Graduate and Postdoctoral Studies.
 The university also provides continuing education through its Continuous Learning department.
 In 2020, the university had a total of 318 instructional faculty members, 264 of whom held either a doctorate, professional degree, or another type of terminal degree.

 In 2019, the university conferred 1,755 bachelor's degrees, 124 professional degrees, 227 graduate degrees, and 84 graduate diplomas.
 More than a third of all graduate degrees conferred by the university was from an engineering-related program.

 The university holds membership with several national and international academic postsecondary organizations, such as Universities Canada.

 Reputation

-In Maclean's 2023 ranking of Canadian universities, Ontario Tech University placed ninth in their primarily undergraduate university category, and 31st in their reputational survey.
+In Maclean's 2023 ranking of Canadian universities, Ontario Tech University placed ninth out of 19 universities in their primarily undergraduate university category, and 31st out of 49 universities in their national reputational survey.

 Ontario Tech University has ranked in several international post-secondary school rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university was placed 901–1000 in the world.
-In the Times Higher Education World University Rankings for 2023, the university was ranked 601–800.
-In U.S. News & World Report 2022–23 global university rankings, the university placed 1121st.
+In the Times Higher Education World University Rankings for 2026, the university was ranked 801-1000 out of 2,191 post-secondary institutions.
+In U.S. News & World Report 2022–23 global university rankings, the university placed 1121st out of 2,459 schools.